pixelated/website/index.md

 layout: default
 ---

-# Pixelated is a secure* Open Source email solution
+# Pixelated is a secure Open Source email solution
-<sup>* We want to build a solution for the masses, not to make communication secure against all known and unknown adversaries.</sup>

 **Pixelated is in early development state!
 Things may not work to their full extend, yet**